rollkit/docs/docs/intro.md

 deploy throughout the modular stack, opening new possibilities of rapid experimentation and innovation.

-Rollkit is a drop-in replacement for Tendermint for any compatible blockchain.
-It communicates directly with modular (pluggable) consensus and data availability (DA) layers.
-Rollkit is designed to work seamlessly with other modular layers, allowing for greater flexibility and adaptability.
-The tutorials in this documentation are built with Celestia, but any consensus and DA layer can be used with Rollkit.
-Rollkit is ABCI-compatible.
+Rollkit is a drop-in replacement for Tendermint for any ABCI-compatible blockchain.
+The tutorials are on-top of Celestia, bit it is compatible with any modular DA and consensus layer.

-Rollkit allows anyone to easily deploy their own rollup chain with minimal overhead.
-The rollup developer has the freedom to choose which consensus and data availability layer they will secure the network with and the freedom to deploy anywhere in the modular stack.
+Rollkit allows anyone to easily deploy their own rollup chain with minimal overhead, anywhere in the modular stack.

 Rollkit provides developers with a modular design to enable a truly flexible development process.
 Importantly, Rollkit rollups are